-Participating Shares will be available to all Investors other than Ineligible Investors and are sold during the Initial Offering Price and thereafter at the prevailing Net Asset Value.
+Participating Shares will be available to all Investors other than Ineligible Investors and are sold during the Initial Offering Period at the Initial Offering Price and thereafter at the prevailing Net Asset Value.
 There is no limit to number of Participating Shares in the Sub-Fund which may be issued.